Students with this major have completed internships and/or jobs at:

 - Film Studies Careers

-Browse through job/career titles, related skills and links to job listing websites and other resources.
+Browse through the University of North Carolina Wilmington's film studies site to learn more about job/career titles, related skills, links to job listing websites, and other resources.

 - American Film Institute